soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Hands-on lab/HOL step-by step - Predictive Maintenance for remote field devices.md

 ### Task 7: Review the Azure Function code

-1. Observe the static _Run_ function.
+1. Observe the static _Run_ function located in **PumpFailurePrediction.cs**.
 It identifies that the function will run every time the _iot-central-feed_ event hub receives a message.
 It also uses a specific Consumer Group.
 These groups are used when there is a possibility that more than one process may be utilizing the data received in the hub.
 This ensures that dependent processes receive all messages once - thus avoiding any contingency problems.
 The method receives an array (batch) of events from the hub on each execution, as well as an instance of a logger in case you wish to see values in the console (locally or in the cloud).

    ```c#
    public static async Task Run([EventHubTrigger("iot-central-feed", Connection = "fabrikam-oil_RootManageSharedAccessKey_EVENTHUB",